ekernf01/HEART_choosing_stat_methods/course content/6_be_conservative/6_be_conservative.md

 - Inference means we want to learn something about the internal mechanisms of the system under study.
 - Prediction means we don't care if the internals are right or wrong: if someone gives us a new value of $X$, we just want to guess $Y$ accurately.

 Algorithms or decision rules that are optimized for one of these goals will often fall short of the other goal.
 In some cases, it is guaranteed that no algorithm can perform optimally at both prediction and inference.
-[Here](https://academic.oup.com/biomet/article-abstract/92/4/937/389439) is one highly technical way of mathematically proving that the prediction-inference tradeoff cannot be avoided.
+[Here](https://academic.oup.com/biomet/article-abstract/92/4/937/389439) is one very technical way of mathematically proving that the prediction-inference tradeoff cannot be avoided.
 Today, we will demonstrate a similar tradeoff through simulation in R.

 #### Simulated data

 Today's demo centers around a dataset generated like this:

 - $X_1$ contains the numbers from 1 to 10, with each number occuring 5 times (total length: 50).
 They are in a random order.
-- $X_2$ and $X_3$ are generated the same way as $X_1$, but the order is different (and statistically independent).
+- $X_2$ and $X_3$ are generated the same way as $X_1$, but the order is different (all three are statistically independent).
 - $\epsilon$ is distributed as $Binomial(0.5, 10)$.
 - $Y_i = 1.1*X_{1,i} + 0.1*X_{2,i} + 0*X_{3,i} + \epsilon_i$.